-As a feminist studies scholar, diversity, inclusion, and social activism are at the center of my research and teaching practice.
-As a white woman from a privileged background, I know I will always be learning, adjusting, and growing, but I do not let the knowledge that I may fall short in my efforts stop me from always striving to do better to make my classroom, department and campus a space where students have the resources they need to succeed.
-To this end, I seek to design inclusive syllabi, to promote empathy and active listening in class discussion, to center accessibility in my class policies, and to take part in and create campus and community programs that promote diversity,
+As a feminist media scholar, diversity, inclusion, and social activism are at the center of my research and pedagogical practice.
+I know I will always be learning, adjusting, and growing in my effort to create an inclusive classroom, department, and campus where students have the resources they need to succeed, but I do not let the knowledge that I won’t be perfect stop me from working toward this goal.
+To this end, I seek to design inclusive syllabi, to promote empathy and active listening in class discussion, to center accessibility in my course policies, and to take part in and create campus and community programs that promote inclusivity.

-The area in which I find I have become much more mindful over my five years of teaching is a commitment to accessibility in my classes.
-As someone who has always found traditional education structures suited to my needs as an able-bodied, middle-class student with a long line of family who attended college, I have learned to be more reflective of the needs of students whose learning is impeded by a strict adherence to traditional classroom rules and structures.
-I have always followed the University of Illinois’ Disability Resources and Education Services (DRES) policies, but have expanded my definition and commitment to accessibility and continue to adapt my approaches each semester.
-As teachers we can often lose sight of the range of barriers to education our students may face that go beyond documented learning disabilities covered under the policy.
-For instance, I used to ban laptops and technology in my class until I listened to feedback both from my students and arguments from instructors I interact with online that technology bans serve as a detriment to many students who need to take notes on laptops or who need access to their phones for family or work emergencies.
-I have also expanded my understanding of what constitutes inaccessibility.
-I have added a section on my syllabus that includes a list of educational resources as well as organizations and offices that can help with issues like mental health, discrimination, and food scarcity.
-I now also include a caveat with the DRES policy on my syllabus that acknowledges that just because a student does not have a documented learning disability does not mean that they shouldn’t come to me if they are struggling in order to work out alternative modes of class participation, test-taking, or writing.
+The area in which I find I have become much more mindful over my six years of teaching is a commitment to accessibility in my classes.
+As someone who has always found traditional education structures suited to my needs, I have learned to be reflective of the needs of students whose learning is impeded by a strict adherence to traditional classroom rules and structures.
+While I have always adhered to our university’s accessibility and disability policies, in recent years, I have tried to expand my definition of accessibility and to increase my awareness of the range of barriers to education that go beyond documented learning disabilities covered under the policy, including mental health and food and housing insecurity.
+For instance, I used to ban laptops and technology in my class until I listened to feedback both from my students and points made by instructors I interact with online that technology bans serve as a detriment to many students who need to take notes on laptops or who need access to their phones for family or work emergencies.
+I also added a section on my syllabi that includes a list of educational resources, organizations, and offices that can help with needs related to mental health, discrimination, and food scarcity.
+I now also include a caveat with the accessibility policy on my syllabus that acknowledges even students without documented accommodations should come to me if they are struggling and want to discuss alternative modes of class participation, test-taking, or writing.

-Outside of the classroom, I have contributed to numerous programs that work toward personal empowerment as well as structural and systemic changes aimed at creating a more just campus and community.
-Most recently, I worked with our Graduate College’s mentorship program that matches graduate students with freshmen and sophomores who want to the chance to conduct research and learn the research process.
-The program specifically invites underrepresented undergraduate students to apply to the program in an effort to diversify the academy by exposing more students to research practices early in their academic careers.
-During my first three years on campus, I also volunteered with the Education Justice Project, “a program dedicated to building a model college-in-prison that demonstrates the benefits of higher education on incarcerated people, their families, their community, and campus.”
+Beyond the classroom, I have contributed to numerous programs that promote structural solutions to supporting campus and community inclusivity.
+At the University of Illinois, I worked with our Graduate College’s mentorship program in which graduate students are matched with freshmen and sophomores who want to learn how to conduct research.
+The program specifically invites underrepresented undergraduate students to apply to the program in an effort to diversify the academy by teaching students to the practice of research earlier in their college careers.
+During my first three years on campus, I also volunteered with the Education Justice Project (EJP), “a program dedicated to building a model college-in-prison that demonstrates the benefits of higher education on incarcerated people, their families, their community, and campus.”
 I worked as a writing tutor every other week in the Danville Correctional Center, helped produce stories for the EJP radio initiative, and served as research coordinator for a semester, a role in which I facilitated the ongoing scholarship on prison education being produced by our members.

-In addition to continuing to strengthen my intersectional feminist pedagogy and research practice, I am eager to take on an even greater role in fostering campus inclusion and diversity as a faculty member.
+As I develop as a scholar and teacher, I will continue to develop and strengthen my intersectional feminist pedagogy and research practice.
+I am also eager to take on an even greater role in fostering campus inclusion and diversity as a faculty member.
 I hope to develop the current programs that I run in Champaign for a new community and to contribute to similar groups on campus.
 I also plan to involve myself with current campus initiatives that promote diversity not just in name or mission but in agitating for material structural and systemic changes to create a more just campus for all marginalized students, staff, and faculty.